GaryCooper-pm/PP4-Django-project/README.md

 - When adding a new post via the front end page "Add Post", the placeholder image is always aset as default, despite using other images being selected/uploaded.
 As a workaround the blog post's placeholder image can be replaced via the Django Admin Panel.

-- When adding a new post via the frontend the category selector (drop down) is not working, instead the category displays the default value.

 ## Resolved bugs and problems